-Jon Green, 57 from Desborough
+Jon Green, Desborough

 I was diagnosed with stage 1 bowel cancer at the age of 55 through bowel scope screening.

 A few months after I turned 55 in March 2016, a letter arrived from my local hospital to invite me to bowel screening.
 I've never had any serious health issues but thought it's probably best to go, so sent back the form.
 A few months later in June 2016 I went to the appointment.

 I watched the TV screen as the camera went up and got to the end - all looked good.
 Then the doctor started to withdraw the camera and I saw tucked away in the crease was a lump.
 It was clear from his comments that this looked like cancer and a biopsy was taken.
 From the future looking rosy, the rug had been pulled out from under me.

 I had a full colonoscopy a few weeks after this sigmoidoscopy.
 Further tests confirmed cancer and I had to have one third of my bowel removed.
 My surgeon confirmed that the cancer had been caught so early that it hadn't spread beyond my bowel and gave a 95% success rate.
 They'll never give 100% and I'll take those odds any day.
 Also trading one third of my bowel for my future is a great trade in my mind.